 Europe & CIS

-TCA, security provider to North Lanarkshire District Council, implements Panasonic CCTV across the borough’s urban spaces
+TCA, security provider to North Lanarkshire District Council, implements i-PRO CCTV across the borough’s urban spaces

 - Town Centre Activities (TCA) Ltd

 - Solution category

 - How to maintain fully city surveillance visibility even in challenging winter conditions, notorious for causing condensation and water spots

 - Solution (BusinessSolution)

 - i-PRO’s maintenance busting range of CCTV cameras is equipped with Clear Sight coating and dehumidification technology to ensure full visibility

 The Scottish winter can be a challenge for any technology.
 But, for CCTV surveillance systems, which are expected to provide the images that keep our streets safe, it can be especially difficult.